Replacement Windows in Southeast Louisiana — Impact & Energy Options

 Energy metrics (NFRC) that actually matter

-- Air leakage (AL): lower values mean tighter sashes and weatherstripping.
+- Air Leakage (AL): Lower values typically mean tighter sashes and weatherstripping.

-- Site exposure: open water, marsh, or fields raise wind pressures.
+- Site exposure: Open water, marsh, or fields can raise wind pressures.

-- Height & geometry: two-story walls and roof shapes matter.
+- Height and geometry: Two-story walls and roof shapes matter.

-- Operation type: hung, slider, casement, picture; egress codes for bedrooms.
+- Operation type: Hung, slider, casement, picture — plus egress needs for bedrooms.

 Popular styles and curb-appeal options